vsouza/awesome-ios/README.md

  * [SRGMediaPlayer-iOS](https://github.com/SRGSSR/SRGMediaPlayer-iOS) - The SRG Media Player library for iOS provides a simple way to add a universal audio / video player to any iOS application.
  * [AVPlayerViewController-Subtitles](https://github.com/mhergon/AVPlayerViewController-Subtitles) - AVPlayerViewController-Subtitles is a library to display subtitles on iOS.
 It's built as a Swift extension and it's very easy to integrate. :large_orange_diamond:[e]
  * [MPMoviePlayerController-Subtitles](https://github.com/mhergon/MPMoviePlayerController-Subtitles) - MPMoviePlayerController-Subtitles is a library to display subtitles on iOS.
 It's built as a Swift extension and it's very easy to integrate. :large_orange_diamond:[e]
+ * [JMCMarchingAnts](https://github.com/izotx/JMCMarchingAnts) - Library that lets you add marching ants (animated) selection to the edges of the images. :large_orange_diamond:

 ##### PDF
 * [Reader](https://github.com/vfr/Reader) - PDF Reader Core for iOS.